Maintaining your Status

 - Apply for immigration authorization before working off-campus.
-Please visit the Office of International Programs to learn about eligibility requirements.
+Please visit the International Student Support to learn about eligibility requirements.

-- Obtain a signature on the back of your I-20 from a member of the Office of International Programs to re-enter the United States when traveling.
+- Obtain a signature on the back of your I-20 from a member of the International Student Support to re-enter the United States when traveling.
 Make sure you have all necessary travel documents before leaving the country.

-- Report a change of address to the Office of International Programs and the USCIS, using an AR-11 form, within ten days of the change.
+- Report a change of address to the International Student Support and the USCIS, within ten days of the change.

 - File an income tax return on or before April 15th, each year you reside in the United States.
 Both working and non-working students must comply.